Six years plus six months ago, I jumped in.

 Blogging every day is not what I want.
 I don’t agree with the idea that I have to post every day to keep maintaining the traffic, income and just about everything about my blog.

-So, I search for “successful” bloggers who had believed in these same principles like me.
+So, I search for “successful” bloggers who had believed in these same principles as me.
 These bloggers not necessarily have to be someone whom I had been followed or admire his success.

 After my findings, I discovered these bloggers don’t make up their blog post with trending topics or some sort of breaking news in the industry.
 Their updates are timeless.